*This article was updated in August 2021.*

 - Schedule III – Substances in this category are still highly addictive and include Suboxone, Tylenol with Codeine, and ketamine.
 Testosterone products are also included in this category.

-- Schedule IV – While not as addictive, these are controlled substances because without proper monitoring they may lead to addiction.
+- Schedule IV – While not as addictive, these are controlled substances because they may lead to addiction without proper monitoring.
 These include medications like Xanax, Soma, clonazepam, Valium, and Ativan.

 When That Friend Is Injured or Dies

-If the friend or family member you give that medication to dies or is seriously injured, then you may face enhanced penalties and be held accountable for that death.
-Drugs given to a person, even if you have not sold them, means that you are distributing.
+If the friend or family member you give that medication to dies or is seriously injured, you may face enhanced penalties and be held accountable for that death.
+Even if you have not sold them, drugs given to a person means distributing them.
 Therefore, you can be found guilty of distribution without profit.

 Sharing Is Not Caring When It Comes to Controlled Substances